 Named for its creator, an award-winning sculptor, this six-acre outdoor gallery shows an array of his imaginative works.
 From abstract designs and mythical creatures to dreamlike human figures, many of the works show a wide palette of lively colors.
 The indoor studio is also open by appointment.
 Items are for sale, so you can start your own backyard sculpture garden.

-Tom O. Every had had a fascination with junkyard scrap since childhood, when he’d re-fashion it into useful gadgets.
+The late Tom O. Every had had a fascination with junkyard scrap since childhood, when he’d re-fashion it into useful gadgets.
 He took on the persona of Dr. Evermor in the 1980’s and began crafting all sorts of critters and creations.
 His outdoor gallery is a junkyard turned steam-punk science fiction novel.
-At center is the 300-ton, 50-foot high, 120-foot wide Forevertron, the world’s largest scrap metal sculpture, partly comprised of two 19th-century dynamos from the Henry Ford Museum.
+At the center is the 300-ton, 50-foot high, 120-foot wide Forevertron, the world’s largest scrap metal sculpture, partly comprised of two 19th-century dynamos from the Henry Ford Museum.
 Truly a sight to behold.

 There's more unexpected oddities to be discovered around Wisconsin – prepare to pull over for these quirky roadside attractions!